sparkflows/sparkflows-docs/docs/web-app/running-analytics-app.rst

 3 : Run
 ++++++++++

-- In this we will execute the Analytics App with the added parameters in the earlier stages.
+- In this stage you will execute the Analytics App with the added parameters in the earlier stages.

-- Can click on back button and change the value and can run Analytics App again.
+- You can click on back button and change the value and run Analytics App again.

-- Click on "RUN" button and can see the results.
+- Click on "RUN" button to execute the app and view the results.

   .. figure:: ../_assets/web-app/run.PNG
           :alt: web-app